LinuxHackersClub/presentations/LCLG/1-bash.md

 Let's set variable `myvar="Hello, this beautiful World!"`.
 How do we get for example parts after *,* or before *W* without external tools?
 We can use operators `${myvar#*,}` and `${myvar%W*}`.
 This technique can be used to get the first or the last line/word of string easily

-# Other things with variable

-Just one more page before we leave variables topic

-## Declarations

-As it was mentioned before, you can use `declare` keyword to set attributes to variables, both during creation or somewhere later.
-It supports the following important keys:

-- `-g` to make variable global (ignored outside functions) - variables set without `declare` keyword are global by default
-- `-I` to copy attributes of global variable with the same name to the local one
-- `-a` and `-A` for arrays indexed and associative
-- `-i` for integers (no ~~bitches~~ floats?)
-- `-n` to make variable a reference to another variable with the name of value of initial variable (in other words, this is what `${!name}` does, e.g. `declare -n var=str` will make `var` a *pointer* to `str`, and later `var="some value"` can be used to set `str` variable)
-- `-l` and `-u` to convert strings to UPPER or lowercase when assigning new value - even after declaration - but does not impact whatever is already stored
-- `-r` for readonly and `-x` for export - both can be set using their own keyword, e.g. `export MYVAR="Hello, World!"`
+---

-## Special variables
+# Special variables

 Bash gives us some special variables which can be used to obtain some useful info in scripts.
-Here is a list of the most often used:
+Here is a list of the most known/used:

 - `$$` is current Process ID - changes only when you start a new shell
 - `$PPID` is Parent Process ID - points to the process that created the current one
 - `$?` is exit (aka return) code of the last command - 0 means Ok, 1 and greater Err
+- `$#` is the number of arguments passed to script (like `argc` in C)
-- `$1`, `$2` etc. are positional arguments passed to function/scripts, e.g. when using `cat file1 file2` then `$1` is file1 and `$2` is file2
+- `$1`, `$2` etc. are positional arguments passed to function/scripts (like `argv[..]` in C)
-- `$*` and `$@` both show all arguments together, but the former one is a string [concatenated with spaces](characters used to join arguments can be changed) and the latter is a list
+- `$*` and `$@` both show all arguments together, but the former one is a string and the latter is a list
+- `$IFS` is the Internal Field Separator - it is used to split strings into tokens, whitespace if unset
+- `$RANDOM` is a random number between 0 and 32767
+- `$LINENO` is the current line number in the script
-- `$0` is the command running - for example, the filename of script you have launched, `/bin/bash` when you open terminal
+- `$0` is the command running - for example, the filename of script you have launched

+Other variables will be shown during the LCLG series when they are needed

+---

 # Branching code

 It is often necessary to run some code only if some condition is true.
-For that purpose Bash has `if-then-elif-else-fi` statements.
+For that purpose Bash has `if-then-elif-else-fi` and `case-in-esac` statements

+## Using if statements

 Consider the following example:

 ```bash
 if grep "Some text" file.txt